 Pricing & Where to Buy

 A Nikon N65 plus a third party zoom lens can be found online for rock bottom prices.
+Shop around and look closely at what's being offered as the N65 might be bundled with some accessories or other product you might need.

 If you don't have an F-mount lens to use with the camera, I suggest looking for one bundled with the 50mm f/1.8 D series autofocus lens.

-The Nikon N65 was released in 2001 as an entry-level camera.
+The Nikon N65 was released back in 2001 as an entry-level camera.
 Outside of North America, the camera was known as the Nikon F65 or Nikon U in Japan.

 After 2 years, the N65 was replaced by the Nikon N75 (F75 and U2).